 The United Kingdom is my most frequented country that I have visited and explored.
 I have been traveling to London time after time since 2009, and am not done yet.
 In over a decade, I have watched the food scene evolve, and am always excited about it.
 England is not all about fish and chips or English fry-ups, although those are a couple of my favorite British meals.

-For those who are looking to visit London and wanting a few ideas of where and what to eat, I have compiled several food journals of ‘What I ate in London’ along with links to my other food blogs and reviews.
+For those who are looking to visit London and wanting a few ideas of where and what to eat, I have compiled several food journals of ‘What I ate in London’.
+All along with links to my other food blogs and reviews.
 Happy reading and happing eating!

 The Mac Factory

 The Camden Market has a plethora of tempting food options including terrific Mac and Cheese.
 Growing up in the States, I grew up on this dish and enjoy the creative varieties that it comes in.
 The Mac Factory at Camden Market offers a tasty menu of different Mac and Cheese’s, from the classic to ones loaded with grown up ingredients.

 It was a tough choice but I decided on the Super Mario Mac and Cheese.
 It is your classic Mac and Cheese with sauteed mushrooms, truffle oil, and garlic.
 It was wonderful cheesy goodness with a nice zest of garlic and truffle.
 I do not typically consume truffle oil, but I made an exception here.

 For location and information, please visit – The Mac Factory

 The London Double Tree

 I have been known to play the point system when it comes to booking free hotel rooms and flights.
 It does take time and investment, but the results can be worth it.
 I had done just that when I stayed at the Double Tree by Hyde Park in London.
 I booked a free room on the Hilton Honors floor, and was offered delicious food, besides the lovely gourmet espresso in my room.